TimboKZ/Von/README.md

 # About

 Von was meant to be very simple to use.
 Most of the time, `von` command will be all you need.
-Of course, you can add specify some extra options - this can all be done by passing additional arguments to `von`, for example:
+You can also specify some extra options - this can all be done by passing command line arguments to `von`, for example:

 ```bash
 von -o ./build/output.html -tp ./custom-template.pug --recursive